Christianity in Manipur

 Christianity is the second largest religion in Manipur, a state in Northeast India, according to 2011 census.
-The tribal communities, Kuki-Zomis and Nagas are overwhelmingly Christian, along with their kindred communities in the neighbouring states.
+The tribal communities, Kuki-Zo and Naga people, are overwhelmingly Christian, along with their kindred communities in the neighbouring states.
 (Note: Neighbouring Nagaland has 88 percent Christian population, as does Mizoram.)
 The dominant Meitei community has only small numbers of Christians, but Meitei groups claim Christianity to be a threat.
 At the start of the 2023–2024 Manipur violence, Meitei mobs burned down 200–300 churches in the Imphal Valley belonging to all communities, and prohibited pastors from rebuilding them.